Copper(I) chloride: In organic synthesis

-CuCl is used with carbon monoxide, aluminium chloride, and hydrogen chloride in the Gatterman-Koch reaction to form benzaldehydes.
+CuCl is used as a co-catalyst with carbon monoxide, aluminium chloride, and hydrogen chloride in the Gatterman-Koch reaction to form benzaldehydes.

-In the Sandmeyer reaction.
-Treatment of an arenediazonium salt with CuCl leads to an aryl chloride, for example:
+In the Sandmeyer reaction, the treatment of an arenediazonium salt with CuCl leads to an aryl chloride.
+For example:

 The reaction has wide scope and usually gives good yields.

 Early investigators observed that copper(I) halides catalyse 1,4-addition of Grignard reagents to alpha,beta-unsaturated ketones led to the development of organocuprate reagents that are widely used today in organic synthesis:

 This finding led to the development of organocopper chemistry.
-For example, CuCl reacts with methyllithium (CH3Li) to form "Gilman reagents" such as (CH3)2CuLi, which find extensive use in organic synthesis.
+For example, CuCl reacts with methyllithium (CH3Li) to form "Gilman reagents" such as (CH3)2CuLi, which find use in organic synthesis.
 Grignard reagents form similar organocopper compounds.
 Although other copper(I) compounds such as copper(I) iodide are now more often used for these types of reactions, copper(I) chloride is still recommended in some cases:

-Here, Bu indicates an n-butyl group.
-Without CuCl, the Grignard reagent alone gives a mixture of 1,2- and 1,4-addition products (i.e., the butyl adds at the C closer to the C=O).

-Copper(I) chloride is also an intermediate formed from copper(II) chloride in the Wacker process.

-In polymer chemistry

-CuCl is used as a catalyst in Atom Transfer Radical Polymerization (ATRP).
+Cuprous chloride also catalyzes the dimerization of acetylene to vinylacetylene, once used as a precursor to various polymers such a neoprene.

 Niche uses

-Copper(I) chloride is also used in pyrotechnics as a blue/green coloring agent.
+CuCl is used as a catalyst in atom transfer radical polymerization (ATRP).
+It is also used in pyrotechnics as a blue/green coloring agent.
 In a flame test, copper chlorides, like all copper compounds, emit green-blue.